dgraph-io/dgraph-docs/content/graphql/dgraph/index.md

 * Generating a first pass GraphQL schema from an existing dgraph schema.
 * A way to show what schema diff will happen when you apply a new GraphQL schema.
 * Better handling of `@dgraph` with `@search`

-We look forward to you letting us know what features you'd like, so please join us on [discuss](https://discuss.dgraph.io/) or [GitHub](https://github.com/dgraph-io/dgraph).